 - Low pass filters: 1000 (off),10, 1 Hz

 - Output signals: ±5 V max, or USB with virtual serial interface

 - Back panel connectors: BNC (analog voltage), USB (virtual RS232 serial)

-- Trigger input from a Contact closure or TTL with the supplied EC073 Trigger cable
+- Trigger input from a Contact closure or TTL.
+Trigger cable can be ordered separately

 - Power requirements: (mains adaptor supplied) 12 V DC, ~10 W